HsuTing/convert2geojson/README.md

 ## Feature

-- [x] Convert evey form to geojson.
+- [x] Convert every form to geojson.
 - [x] Can choose personal properties.
 - [x] File can be online or offline.
 - [ ] File can be `json`, `csv`, `shapfile`.